techy-robot/wakapi-anyide/README.md

 # wakapi-anyide

 Log your coding time against any WakaTime-like server.

 > [!NOTE]
 > Teenager?
 Check out [High Seas](https://highseas.hackclub.com/)!

+## I need help!

+If you're in the Hack Club Slack, please ask me (Sarah / sharajarajsarahs) for help with using wakapi-anyide with High Seas.
+Otherwise, open a GitHub issue.

 > [!IMPORTANT]
 > wakapi-anyide is still in development.